failk8s/lab-carvel-ytt-01/workshop/content/exercises/08-conditional-logic.md

 well as a function ``def``.

-Run ``ytt`` to process this new set of templates, setting the hostname and domain name for the ingress, and filtering the output just to show the ingress resource which is generated.
+Run ``ytt`` to process this new set of templates, setting the hostname and domain name for the ingress.

 ```terminal:execute
 command: ytt -f templates-v2 -v website.ingress.hostname={{session_namespace}}-website -v website.ingress.domain={{ingress_domain}}